dorian-delorme/Nyan-Cat/README.md

 # nyancat-canvas
-A nyancat using canvas to travel throught stars !
+A nyancat using canvas to travel through stars !

+You can see it here : http://doriandelorme.com/nyancat-canvas/